|

 (enter 1).
 Since we are using a larger grid spacing now select lattice

-correction (enter 1), and enter the maximum
+correction (enter 1), and enter the (maximum)

 amplitude

-The following
+following

 sequence of commands

-in the VMD text console (cf. VMD user
+in the VMD text console (cf. VMD

 guide ) will load the docked structure 2_rib_1.pdb and render